Last editedOct 20224 min read

 As well as considering these rates, you should also think about whether the payment system can accept a variety of different payment methods and how it deals with invoicing.
 Keep reading to find out more about B2B payment solutions and how they can support your business.

 What are B2B payments?

-Before getting into the specifics of different payment solutions, it’s important to first clarify what is meant by a B2B payment.
-Put simply, these are transactions that occur between two businesses rather than between a business and customer (B2C) or two individuals (P2P, or Person to Person).
-B2B transactions tend to be larger and involve different processes that make them more complex.
+B2B payments are transactions that occur between two businesses rather than between a business and customer (B2C) or two individuals (P2P, or Person to Person).
+B2B transactions tend to be larger and involve different processes that make them more complex than B2C payments.

-For B2B payments, GoCardless offers easy access to Direct Debit for both one-off and recurring payments.
-Collecting B2B payments via Direct Debit has several advantages over card payments.
-As well as lower transaction fees, Direct Debit also reduces the rate of payment failures and, as a result, increases customer retention.
+For B2B payments, GoCardless offers easy access to bank payments, allowing businesses to lower their costs, reduce failure rates, and save time on their payments processes.
 Ease of use and automation are valuable to businesses.
 GoCardless makes things easy for merchants, providing a single dashboard to access all their payment data.
-Furthermore, GoCardless can integrate various payment and accounting software, saving businesses time and money on financial admin and credit control.
+Furthermore, GoCardless integrates with 350+ business software solutions, such as major accounting platforms such as Xero, saving businesses time and money on financial admin and credit control.
 Finally, GoCardless can collect payments in Dollars, Euros, and other currencies for direct deposit into UK bank accounts at the most favourable exchange rates for businesses with overseas customers.